 What key characteristics tell you a prospective employee will be a great fit for your company?

-An ideal candidate is someone who demonstrates our service excellence standards of caring and compassion, teamwork, effective communication, as well as a commitment to privacy and confidentiality, safety, quality and service recovery, and cost effectiveness.
-We look for people who have a track record of success in a healthcare or hospitality environment.
-Applicants should provide detailed examples of past projects, key performance indicators and accomplishments at the interview.
-They need to excel in a team environment and, if the role is in patient care, have delivered outstanding care and achieved the best possible outcomes.
-For leadership roles, past performance in developing, engaging and leading a high-performing team is essential.
-The ability to learn on the fly and adapt to the rapidly changing healthcare environment is highly desirable for both leaders and employees.
+An ideal candidate is someone who demonstrates our service excellence standards: caring, compassion, teamwork, effective communication, commitment to privacy and confidentiality, safety, quality, service recovery, and cost effectiveness.
+We look for people who can show us how they have lived these values, especially in a healthcare or hospitality environment.
+We enjoy hearing examples of how candidates have connected to others and demonstrated excellence in the work that they do.
+Those who excel in a team environment are a good match for us.
+For patient care positions, we seek those who have delivered outstanding care and achieved the best possible outcomes.
+For leadership roles, past performance in developing, engaging and serving as a role model for a diverse team is essential, as is project execution and goal attainment.
+Because our industry is rapidly transforming, we also seek those who can show how they can adapt to ambiguity and adjust to change.

 What can prospective employees do to get your attention?

-Throughout the interview process, ambition and dedication to your role or career, as well as a passion or love for what you do, will make a great impression on our team.
-Professional attire, good eye contact, engaging conversation, a positive attitude and sincerity all leave a lasting, positive impression in the minds of our recruiters.
-Individuals who deliver results and make career moves of greater scope and responsibility exemplify the talent we strive to bring to Baptist health South Florida.
-Candidates should prepare by learning about our organization and developing questions to ensure they make an educated decision when joining Baptist Health.
-They need to make sure the culture of our organization is aligned to their personal views and beliefs.
-Tips include: dress for success, sell yourself, let your personality shine, quantify your success and make sure to know your strengths and opportunities for development.
+Throughout the interview process, demonstrating dedication to your role/career, a passion or love for what you do, and a record of success will make a great impression on our team.
+Professional attire, engaging conversation, a positive attitude and sincerity all leave a lasting, positive impression on our recruiters.
+Individuals who can show us how they commit to continuous learning and development exemplify the talent we strive to acquire.
+Candidates can prepare by learning about our organization and developing questions to ensure that a decision to join Baptist Health is right for them.
+They need to verify that the culture of our organization is aligned to their personal views and beliefs.
+Tips include: dress for success, sell yourself, let your personality shine, quantify your success, outline your best accomplishments and be ready to talk with us about how you want to learn and grow.

 Are there any positions or types of candidates you are particularly focused on hiring in this coming year?

-Our focus continues to be direct patient care registered nurses (RNs) with hospital experience -- in particular operating room RNs, Emergency Department RNs and our internal Agency RNs – as well as medical coders and allied health positions.
-On the non-clinical side, we are focused on hiring experienced IT professionals, such as people with prior data warehouse and business intelligence experience.
-In addition, with the construction of our Miami Cancer Institute, we will be hiring for a number of clinical and non-clinical positions that specialize in the fields of Oncology, Research and Radiation Therapy.
-As we implement our primary care physician strategy, we will need people with physician practice experience, such as medical assistants and practice managers.
-Our outpatient services continue to grow and thus, we will need to hire additional urgent care RNs and staff to deliver compassionate care to our patients at these sites.
+Our focus continues to be on direct patient care registered nurses (RNs) with hospital experience -- in particular, operating room RNs, Emergency Department RNs and our Internal Agency RNs – as well as medical coders and allied health positions.
+On the non-clinical side, we seek experienced IT professionals, such as people with prior data warehouse, PeopleSoft and business intelligence experience, revenue cycle management roles and patient access positions.
+As we continue to expand our primary care physician services, we need people with physician practice experience, such as medical assistants and practice managers.
+Our outpatient services and ambulatory surgery centers continue to grow, thus, we need to hire additional urgent care RNs and staff to deliver compassionate care to our patients at these sites.

 What should interested candidates do to find out more and get started?